Broadcast date: December 16th, 2021

 Welcome to the 16th door of our MBSE Podcast Advent Calendar.
 Today, we take a look at the modeling of a sequence diagram.

 A sequence diagram depicts the exchange of messages between properties represented by the so-called lifelines.

 Our sequence diagram shows a simple scenario of our MBSE Podcast Christmas Tree.
 Actually, the tree does not include so many scenarios.
 Well, it is just a tree.

 The model element represented by the whole sequence diagram is called an interaction.
 Here, the interaction is owned by the system context element.

-You can use sequence diagrams for several purposes, for example, specify a test case, specify a communication protocol, demonstrate an example, and so forth.
+You can use sequence diagrams for several purposes, for example, to specify a test case, to specify a communication protocol, to demonstrate an example, and so forth.

 So much for the 16th door of our MBSE Podcast Advent Calendar.
 We wish you a great 16th of December.